The classification system for this type of cancer aims to help define, diagnose, and treat the disease and improve outcomes.

 - the presence and proportion of abnormal red blood cell precursors called ring sideroblasts

-Cells in the bone marrow of people with MDS 5q are missing part of chromosome 5.
-Cells may also show other genetic abnormalities that don’t include a partial or full loss of chromosome 7.
+In people with MDS-5q, cells in the bone marrow are missing part of chromosome 5.
+Cells may also show other genetic abnormalities, not including a partial or full loss of chromosome 7.

 - a low number of one or two types of blood cells, with red blood cells most commonly affected